Dabrafenib Combined With Trametinib After Radiation Therapy in Treating Patients With Newly-Diagnosed High-Grade Glioma

 - Patients must have eligibility confirmed by Rapid Central Pathology and Molecular Screening Reviews performed on APEC14B1

-- Negative results for H3 K27M by immunohistochemistry (IHC)
+- Results for H3 K27M by immunohistochemistry (IHC) or sequencing

 - Histologically confirmed high-grade glioma (World Health Organization [WHO] grade